triton-inference-server/server/deploy/k8s-onprem/README.md

 $ helm install example -f config.yaml .
 ```

+## Probe Configuration

+In `templates/deployment.yaml` is configurations for `livenessProbe`, `readinessProbe` and `startupProbe` for the Triton server container.
-In the configuration itself, pay attention to liveliness, readiness and startup probes of the Trion container itself, configured in the `templates/deployment.yaml`.
-By default, Triton loads all the models, before starting the HTTP server to respond to the probes.
+By default, Triton loads all the models before starting the HTTP server to respond to the probes.
 The process can take several minutes, depending on the models sizes.
-If it is not completed in  `startupProbe.failureThreshold * startupProbe.periodSeconds` seconds then Kubernetes considers this as a pod failure, and restarts it, ending up with an infinite loop of restarting pods.
-So, make sure to sufficiently increase these values.
-The liveliness and readiness probes are being sent ony after the first success of a startup probe.
-For details, see [the K8s documentation on probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) and the [feature page of the startup probe](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/950-liveness-probe-holdoff/README.md).
+If it is not completed in `startupProbe.failureThreshold * startupProbe.periodSeconds` seconds then Kubernetes considers this as a pod failure and restarts it, ending up with an infinite loop of restarting pods, so make sure to sufficiently set these values for your use case.
+The liveliness and readiness probes are being sent only after the first success of a startup probe.

+For more details, see the [Kubernetes probe documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) and the [feature page of the startup probe](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/950-liveness-probe-holdoff/README.md).

 ## Using Triton Inference Server